 Chosen by Greg Ruth, illustrator

-It was a massive old hardcover that had long lost its dust jacket, but it was filled with dozens and dozens of short stories including the entire Martian Chronicles, The Illustrated Man, Fahrenheit 451… The Complete Stories of Ray Bradbury just lit me up like a Christmas tree for this one summer when I was a skinny young weirdo in Texas, around 1979-80.
+It was a massive old hardcover that had long lost its dust jacket, but it was filled with dozens and dozens of short stories including the entire Martian Chronicles, The Illustrated Man, Fahrenheit 451… just lit me up like a Christmas tree for this one summer when I was a skinny young weirdo in Texas, around 1979-80.
 His world building, the nostalgia and character and sort of tentpole symbols that’d make Joseph Campbell take notice – it really grabbed me.
 Each story was a whole world, and every night at bedtime I’d have that thing pressing down on my chest like an anvil.

 08. Champagne and Wax Crayons